-PARAMETER DESCRIPTION IP/Hostname The Hostname or IP address of Qualys.
-Port The Port for communicating with the Qualys API.
-Username Your Username for logging to Qualys.
-Password The password associated with the account referenced above.
+PARAMETER DESCRIPTION Password The password associated with the account referenced above.
 Number of days for initial run Enter the number of days of history do you want to search for vulnerability scans for the initial run.
 Number of Quality IDs to search at a time Enter the number of Qualys IDs to search at a time.
 Consult the administrative setting in Qualys to determine this value.
 The default value is 1000.
 Automate Assets Select this option if you want to enable the automatic ingestion of assets into you TQ instance.

-PARAMETER DESCRIPTION Make sure you have an Asset custom object in your instance before checking this.
+This option requires that you have the Asset custom object installed on your instance.
 Provide a range of IPs to collect data for Optional - One or more IPs or ranges may be specified.
 Multiple entries should be comma-separated.
 Enter asset groups Optional - Collect scan information only for hosts belonging to asset groups with certain IDs.
 One or more asset group IDs and/or ranges may be specified.
-Multiple entries should be comma-separated Collect only scans which have specific severities Optional - Show only detection records which have certain severities.
+Multiple entries should be commaseparated Collect only scans which have specific severities Optional - Show only detection records which have certain severities.
 One or more levels may be specified.
 Multiple entries should be comma-separated.